DemmyDemon/komainu/README.md

 No. I'm not going to spend time documenting it until it's more complete.

+# Not even if I'm not looking to run the bot, just use the instance you run?!

+Allright, okay, you can have some [end user documentation](userdoc.md).

 # Can I help?

 You sure can.
 Pull requests are very welcome, and feel free to file issues.